 Festive Lighting Applications

-Festive Lighting brings excitement and joy to communities across Hampshire and we at SSE are here to help make sure your displays are not only a great success, but most importantly, safe for the general public to enjoy.
+Festive Lighting brings excitement and joy to communities across Hampshire and we at Enerveo are here to help make sure your displays are not only a great success, but most importantly, safe for the general public to enjoy.

 If you are considering installing festive lighting in a public space you may not be aware of the procedures that are in place and what your obligations are.
 This website will guide you, step by step, through the process and highlight any extra information you will need to supply with your application.

 Street lights are designed by their manufacturers to only bear the weight of a lantern and any additional weight, load or attachment added to the street light must be thoroughly assessed prior to installation to ensure public safety.

 There are 2 stages to completing your Enerveo Festive Lighting Application, please carefully read the information below before you make your application.